Daily Mail Trans-Atlantic Air Race

-The Daily Mail Trans-Atlantic Air Race was a race between London, UK and New York City, USA to commemorate the 50th Anniversary of the first trans-atlantic crossing by John Alcock and Arthur Brown.
+The Daily Mail Trans-Atlantic Air Race was a two-way race between London, UK and New York City, USA to commemorate the 50th Anniversary of the first trans-atlantic crossing by John Alcock and Arthur Brown.

 The race

 Organised by the Daily Mail newspaper, the race was held between 4 and 11 May 1969, although named an air race it was actually a race of individuals between the Post Office Tower in London to the Empire State Building in New York.
 Each of the individuals or "Runners" had to use some form of air transport.
 With a number of different categories a total of 21 prizes could be won.
+These included separate categories for the westbound (London to New York) and eastbound (New York to London) directions.
 A number of point-to-point world records for aircraft were broken.

-The shortest overall time between London and New York was by Squadron Leader Tom Lecky-Thompson flying a Royal Air Force Hawker Siddeley Harrier in 6 hours 11 minutes.
-The shortest time between New York and London was by Lieutenant Commander Peter Goddard, a passenger in a Royal Navy McDonnell Douglas Phantom (callsign 'Royal Blue 3', serial XT859) in 5 hours 11 minutes.
+The shortest overall time from London to New York was by Squadron Leader Tom Lecky-Thompson flying a Royal Air Force Hawker Siddeley Harrier in 6 hours 11 minutes.
+The shortest time from New York to London was by Lieutenant Commander Peter Goddard, a passenger in a Royal Navy McDonnell Douglas Phantom (callsign 'Royal Blue 3', serial XT859) in 5 hours 12 minutes.

 Civilian competitors

-The first civilian competitor to leave London was Anne Alcock, the niece of Sir John Alcock.
-She was followed by a number of other runners including Stirling Moss, Mary Rand and Sheila Scott, who used her own private aircraft.
+The first civil competitor to leave London was Anne Alcock, the niece of Sir John Alcock.
+She was designated as a licensed mail carrier for the event in order to carry a letter from John Stonehouse (British Postmaster General) to Winton M. Blount (United States Postmaster General), just like Alcock and Brown carried mail on their flight in 1919.
+Alcock was followed by a number of other notable runners including Sir Billy Butlin, Clement Freud, Stirling Moss, Mary Rand, and Prince Michael of Kent.
+English aviator Sheila Scott piloted her own aircraft.